Pre-pregnancy and IVF STD Testing

 Whether you’re receiving IVF treatment at home or abroad, it’s normal to be asked to get tested for a range of STDs before you begin treatment.
 The tests that you take will often depend on the consultant or provider that you choose.
 We offer a range of sexual health tests that allow you to diagnose multiple conditions using the same sample.
 We’ll then give you certification to take to your IVF provider in order to satisfy their needs.

-Should your results return positive for any of the STIs tested for we can also offer you treatment.
+Should your results return positive for any of the STIs tested for we can arrange a prescription through our partner medical organisation.
 You can then get a retest so that your results return negative and you have the correct certificate.
 If you have any questions about our service or want to know more about how we can help, contact our customer services team today.

 Pre-pregnancy & IVF STD Testing Information and FAQs